FocusApplying laws of causality to personal possibility

 - Soft Determinism – the position that all events have causes – but even though that includes human activity, it does not preclude some level of free will

-- Biological Determinism (Biologism; Genetic Determinism) asserts that one’s intelligence, dispositions, and behaviors are controlled by one’s genes.
+- Biological Determinism (Biologism; Genetic Determinism) – the assertion that one’s intelligence, dispositions, and behaviors are controlled by one’s genes.
+(Compare Environmental Determinism, below.)

-- Cultural Determinism asserts that one’s culture determines who one is by defining one’s tastes, habits of interpretation, and so on.
+- Cultural Determinism – the assertion that one’s culture determines who one is by defining one’s tastes, habits of interpretation, and so on.

 - Social Determinism asserts that one’s behavior is determined by social phenomena such as education, relationships, group affiliations, and expectations.
 Illustrative examples of socially determined norms include: